ASBESTOS DISCLOSURE Sample Clauses

 ASBESTOS DISCLOSURE.
 HEALTH & SAFETY CODE SECTION 25249.6

 ASBESTOS DISCLOSURE.
 Some University apartment and housing units may contain building products that include asbestos.
 Asbestos may be present in small amounts in sheetrock wall coatings and other finishes.
 Asbestos has been identified as a potential health concern if building materials incorporating asbestos are not managed and maintained properly.
 Residents should not install nails or screws, sand or grind the walls, or use double-sided tape on the walls or ceilings in University housing because this may result in damage to building materials, releasing dust that may contain asbestos.
-Finishes are inspected prior to resident arrival to ensure that they are in good repair and pose no hazard.
-Maintaining the finishes in the condition they are in at resident Check-In will ensure safety.
-Questions about lead, asbestos or any potentially hazardous substances may be directed to the University Housing.
+Finishes are inspected prior to Resident arrival to ensure that they are in good repair and pose no hazard.
+Maintaining the finishes in the condition they are in at Check-In will ensure safety.
+Questions about lead, asbestos, or any potentially hazardous substances may be directed to the University Housing.

 ASBESTOS DISCLOSURE.
 Tenant acknowledges that it has been furnished with and has reviewed a copy of the two reports prepared by the Szaras Company, dated September 12, 1991 and January 20, 1992, respectively, regarding the presence of asbestos in the Project (the "Asbestos Reports").
 The Asbestos Reports are hereby accepted and approved by Tenant.
 Tenant acknowledges that Landlord has not made any representations or warranties as to the content, accuracy or completeness of the Asbestos Reports, and that Landlord has merely provided the Asbestos Reports for the information of Tenant.
 Tenant shall not maintain any physical contact with the affected area described in the Asbestos Reports and shall prohibit Tenant's Agents from doing the same.
 Tenant shall notify Tenant's Agents of the presence of asbestos and shall share copies of the Asbestos Reports with all Tenant's Agents and shall comply with all governmental laws and regulations relating to disclosure, notification and warnings with respect to the contents of the Asbestos Reports.
-Notwithstanding the foregoing, Landlord has no current actual knowledge, without any independent investigation or inquiry, of any asbestos located in the Premises as of the date of this Lease.

 ASBESTOS DISCLOSURE.
-Asbestos is present in small amounts in the sheetrock wall coatings at Xxxxxxxx Xxxx.
-Asbestos has been identified as a potential health concern if is not properly managed and maintained.
-Therefore, Residents who reside in Xxxxxxxx Xxxx agree not to install nails or screws, sand or grind the walls, use double- sided tape on the walls and ceilings.
-Failure to abide by these prohibitions may cause the release of dust that may contain asbestos.
-Maintaining the walls in the condition they are in at Check-In will ensure safety.
-Questions about lead, asbestos, or any potentially hazardous substances may be directed to University Housing.
-UNIVERSITY HOUSING 1220 University of Oregon Eugene, OR 97403‑1220 xxxxxxx.xxxxxxx.xxx 541‑346‑4277 University Housing is an equal-opportunity, affirmative-action institution committed to cultural diversity and compliance with the Americans with Disabilities Act.
+Many apartment and housing units that were constructed prior to 1978 may contain building products that include asbestos.
+Asbestos was widely used in many building materials and it is present in small amounts in the sheetrock wall coatings at Xxxxxxxx Xxxx.
+These coatings are located on walls in student Rooms and common areas and also in ceilings and student restroom areas.
+Asbestos has been identified as a potential health concern if it is not managed and maintained properly.
+Residents who reside in Xxxxxxxx Xxxx should not install nails or screws, nor sand or grind the walls, nor use double-sided tape on the walls or ceilings in their Rooms because this may release dust that may contain asbestos.
+Xxxxx are inspected prior to resident arrival to ensure that they are in good repair and pose no hazard.
+Maintaining the walls in the condition they are in at resident Check-In will ensure safety.
+Questions about lead, asbestos or any potentially hazardous substances may be directed to the University Housing.
+UNIVERSITY HOUSING 1220 University of Oregon Eugene, OR 97403-1220 xxxxxxx.xxxxxxx.xxx 000-000-0000 University Housing is an equal-opportunity, affirmative- action institution committed to cultural diversity and compliance with the Americans with Disabilities Act.
 This publication will be made in accessible formats upon request.
-RESIDENCE HALL CONTRACT SIGNATURE UNIVERSITY HOUSING SUMMER 2016 Please submit last two pages to University Housing by mailing, emailing or faxing University Housing Attention: Residence Hall Assignments 1220 University of Oregon Eugene, OR 97403 E-Mail: xxxxxxx@xxxxxxx.xxx Fax: 000-000-0000 If you are under the age of 18 at the time of signing your Residence Hall Contract for Summer 2016 Academic Year Contract you are required to submit a contract signature form that includes a parent or legal guardian signature.
+RESIDENCE HALL CONTRACT SIGNATURE UNIVERSITY HOUSING 2016–17 Please submit last two pages to University Housing by mailing, emailing or faxing University Housing Attention: Residence Hall Assignments 1220 University of Oregon Eugene, OR 97403 E-Mail: xxxxxxx@xxxxxxx.xxx Fax: 000-000-0000 If you are under the age of 18 at the time of signing your Residence Hall Contract for the 2016–2017 Academic Year Contract online you are required to submit a contract signature form that includes a parent or legal guardian signature.
 Your application will not be complete until the Contract Signature Page has been received.
 A PDF version of the contract is available online xxxxxxx.xxxxxxx.xxx/xx-xxxxxxxx or can be requested by contacting University Housing at 000-000-0000 or xxxxxxx@xxxxxxx.xxx.
 Student Information (Please Print or Type) Name: UO ID: Daytime or Cell Phone: E-Mail Address: Mailing Address: Parent or Guardian Information (Please Print or Type) Name: Daytime or Cell Phone: E-Mail Address: Mailing Address: I agree that there will be no modification of this Contract without the written consent of University Housing.
-Any request for modification of this Contract (i.e. cancellation of Contract prior to assigned date of entry, termination of Contract on or after assigned date of entry, meal plan change, room change, etc.) must be requested in writing to the University Housing office for approval.
-Verbal and/or pending requests do not constitute a change in the conditions of the Contract.
-I understand and agree that m...
+Any request for modi...

 AutoNDA by SimpleDocs